lowRISC/opentitan/hw/ip/tlul/doc/_index.md

 Bus primitives are provided in the lowRISC IP library.
 These are described later in this document.
 These primitives can be combined to form a flexible crossbar of any M hosts to any N devices.
-As of this writing, this crossbar is generated manually using the bus primitives.
-There is an end goal to generate the crossbar (or crossbars) programmatically through usage of configuration files, but that will not change the operation of the fabric and is beyond the scope of this current specification.
+As of this writing, theses crossbars are generated programmatically through usage of configuration files.
+See the [tlgen reference manual]({{< relref "doc/rm/crossbar_tool" >}} for more details.

 ## Compatibility